raysan5/raylib/FAQ.md

 ### What programming languages can I use with raylib?

-raylib original version is coded in C language (using some C99 features) but it has been binded to +60 programming languages.
+raylib original version is coded in C language (using some C99 features) but it has bindings to +60 programming languages.
 Check [BINDINGS.md](https://github.com/raysan5/raylib/blob/master/BINDINGS.md) for details.

 ### Why is it coded in C?